 The next step would be to find such a team.
 Each member would bring a specific and strategic skill set to the table, along with of course, investment money.
 Starting in 2008 and over nearly a year, Great Falls Development Group slowly began to take shape.
 People with backgrounds in Sales, Law, Real Estate, Contracting, Building, Construction and Architecture were all thrown into the mix.
 Many months of meetings, discussion and brainstorming were had.
 Many slices of pizza consumed.
-Eventually the group was narrowed to the 7 professional individuals who make up GFDG today.
+Eventually the group was narrowed to the 7 professional individuals.
 With the team now in place, and the name of the Company decided upon, it was time to search for the first Great Falls Development Group project.

 The First Building: